guillermoamaral/Webside/docs/README.md

 *_This transcript is used to emit notifications from the front-end side, such as API errors, but it is not connected to the Transcript global in the back-end.
 To do that, the server should send notifications to the client, but it is not implemented at the moment of writing this documentation._

 #### Class browser
-This is more or less the classical refactoring browser, including the hierarchy of classes, their variables (plus some access filters), catetgories and methods at the top, and a code editor at the bottom.
+This is more or less the classical refactoring browser, including the hierarchy of classes, their variables (plus some access filters), categories and methods at the top, and a code editor at the bottom.

-The component implementing this tool is [ClassBrowser](../client/src/components/tools/ClassBrowser.js) and it relies in [Code](api/code) and [Changes](api/changes) endpoints to browse and make changes to the code, and in [Evaluations](api/evaluations) and [Objects](api/objects) endpoints to evaluate expressions.
+The component implementing this tool is [ClassBrowser](../client/src/components/tools/ClassBrowser.js) and it relies on [Code](api/code) and [Changes](api/changes) endpoints to browse and make changes to the code, and in [Evaluations](api/evaluations) and [Objects](api/objects) endpoints to evaluate expressions.

 ![Class Browser](../docs/images/ClassBrowser.png)